michalcichon/michalcichon.github.io/_posts/2020-03-18-symbolicate-crashes-locally.md

 comments: true
 ---

 Usually my crash logs get symbolicated on external services like Fabric or Firebase but from time to time it's more convenient for me to symbolicate on my local machine.
-I used to use a pair of clunky tools to achive that but fortunately there is quite hidden but nice to use tool from Xcode that can be used almost out of the box. 😏
+I used to use a pair of clunky tools to achieve it but fortunately there is quite hidden but easy to use tool from Xcode that can be used almost out of the box. 😏

-First I had to add the location of `crashsymbolicate` into my PATH to be able to access the tool from any place in my prompt.
-By the way, I use Zsh and [Oh My Zsh](https://ohmyz.sh) which I recommend for all "more or less" power users of macOS.
+First I had to add the location of `crashsymbolicate` into my `PATH` to be able to access the tool from any place in my prompt.
+By the way, I use Zsh and [Oh My Zsh](https://ohmyz.sh) I can recommend it to all "more or less" power users of macOS.
 The easier way to do so is to edit `~/.zshrc` file:

 ```sh
 vim ~/.zshrc
 ```

-We extend our `PATH` with an additional `export PATH` part of the config. `crashsymbolicate` is a part of `DVTFoundation` but requires an additional export to the currently use Xcode's path.
+We extend our `PATH` with an additional `export PATH` part of the config. `crashsymbolicate` is a part of `DVTFoundation` but requires an additional export to the currently used Xcode's path.
 The easiest way to do so is to set `$(xcode-select --print-path)`.
 It should be assigned to `DEVELOPER_DIR` variable.
-Note that we separate paths in the `PATH` variable by a colon (`:`) and in Bash we don't accept whitespace to be inserted between the name of variable and its value.
+Note that we separate paths in the `PATH` variable by a colon (`:`) and in Bash we don't accept whitespace to be inserted between the name of a variable and its value.

 ```sh
 # We assign PATH to what we previously have in PATH and the path to DVTFoundation framework separated by a colon